 11 – Also when traveling in Romania, you might want to pee.
 But worry not; there are so many houses by the side of the roads that it’s easier to end up in a bathroom than behind some bushes.

 12 – Maramures is a happy place.
-Happy people, happy costumes, happy colors, even happy cemetery
+Happy people, happy costumes, happy colors, even happy cemetery.

 13 – The only thing that isn’t happy in Maramures are shepherd dogs.
 They are not happy.
 They don’t like you.
 Run.

-14 – In fact, unless you are inside a city, whenever you see a dog in Romania, run.
+14 – In fact, unless you are inside a city, whenever you see a dog in Romania, run. (my note: While stray dogs are not as big of a problem, they still exist).

 15 – Another tactic is to always carry mici with you.
 As I’m vegetarian, I wouldn’t mind giving mici to dogs.